By Cheryl Angelina Koehler | Illustrations by Iris Gottlieb

 At Bocanova in Jack London Square, executive chef John Jackson and chef/owner Rick Hackett are preparing a Christmas Eve Feast of the Seven Fishes in their restaurant’s signature Pan-American style.
 The idea took shape earlier this year while Hackett was traveling through Argentina and Peru and rediscovering the large Italian influence on South American cuisine.
 Says chef Hackett, “When you look at some of the more traditional dishes, they include calamari, lobster, and other shellfish, but I’ve created a menu just featuring fish with the addition of shellfish in the sauces and broths.
 Since Bocanova is Pan American, I’ve incorporated ingredients and spices indigenous to South America, especially Peru.”

-Everyone who comes to Bocanova on December 24 will be enjoying the prix fixe Feast of the Seven Fishes menu, but accommodations for children, vegetarians, and those with shellfish allergies are in the works.
+Everyone who comes to Bocanova on December 24, 2016, will enjoy the prix fixe Feast of the Seven Fishes menu, but accommodations for children, vegetarians, and those with shellfish allergies are in the works.
 Cost is $68 per person (children under 6 at no charge and children up to 12 at $28).

-This amazingly rich and luxurious pasta dish, courtesy of Rocky Maselli, executive chef at A16 Rockridge, is simple to prepare and offers a great way to showcase Dungeness crab.
+This amazingly rich and luxurious pasta dish from Rocky Maselli, executive chef at A16 Rockridge, is simple to prepare and offers a great way to showcase Dungeness crab.
 Chef Maselli says that if you take the time to buy whole crabs and clean them yourself, you can collect the crab fat to incorporate into this sauce.
-“It will add even more sweet Dungeness crab flavor to this pasta, elevating it from luxurious to decadent,” he says.
+“It will add even more sweet Dungeness crab flavor to this pasta, elevating it from luxurious to decadent.”

 1¼ cups Dungeness crab meat